Why Choose a Mortgage Broker?

 -

-No Direct Cost to You: In most cases, the lender pays the broker’s fee, meaning you receive expert service at no charge (OAC).
+No Direct Cost to You: In the vast majority of cases (OAC), the lender pays the broker’s fee.
+You receive expert service at no direct cost.

 -

-Faster, Streamlined Process: Brokers handle rate shopping, paperwork, and lender communication, saving you time and stress.
+A Streamlined Process: I handle the rate shopping, paperwork, and lender communication, saving you valuable time and reducing stress.

 -